Matrix T75 Treadmill Review 2023

 Preloaded Apps

-The XUR console has preloaded apps like Netflix, Spotify, Instagram, Youtube, and more.
+The XUR console has preloaded apps like Netflix, Spotify, Instagram, YouTube, and more.
 All you have to do is log into your accounts in each of these apps and start streaming or reading.
 There’s also a web browser app that lets you peruse the internet while you work out.

 I really like all the app options on the Matrix T75.
 Plus, internet browsing and the HDMI input make your entertainment choices almost endless.
 You can hop onto any website you choose on the web browser app.
 Google is the default website, but you can change this in the machine settings.